ALSchwalm/foresight/README.md

 - Java

-This repository also contains a simple wrapper (called `foresee`) around this library that provides a CLI interface.
+This repository also contains a simple wrapper (called `foresee`) around this library that provides a CLI.

 Installation
 ============